PyxelM/alucinara/content/species/fauna/minikin.md

 ## Psychology
 Minikin psychology is a complicated subject on account of the brain's interaction with the Fortuitary gland.
 The brain is accountable for conscious and subconscious processes, such as thought, decision-making, breathing, sleep, hibernation, including the control of all other biological systems.
 Likewise, the fortuitary gland is accountable for the subconscious process of  alucinarium secretion and frequencial shift.

 However, the line gets blurred between each organ when one researches the subject of dreaming and sorcery.
-Dreams, while mostly innocuous to non-fortuitous beings, have been greatly debated in the context of Alucinara, wether or not their source is in the brain or not.
+Dreams, while mostly innocuous to non-fortuitous beings, have been greatly debated in the context of Alucinara, wether or not they originate from the brain or not.

 ### Hibernation
 All minikin hibernate in the winter, slowing their metabolic processes following a period of feasting.
 During hibernation, minikin become unconscious in a sleep-like state and alucinarium levels in the brain increase due to the inactivation of valves in the bloodstream that protect the brain from Phantasmarrhoea.